oroinc/platform/src/Oro/Bundle/ActivityListBundle/README.md

 Fundamentals
 ------------
-Activity is a combination of a common and ubiquitous activity and an entity that encompasses this activity.

-Examples of activities are:
+Examples of activities that can be added to other entities are:

+- in platform
-- Emails
+-- Emails
-- Calendar events
+-- Calendar events

-Activity list is an entity.
+-- Notes
+- in crm
+-- Calls
+-- Tasks

-Visualization of Activity list defined as widget - a block that performs a certain function.
-In our case is displaying activities related to the entity record in a single list with ability to filter by activity type (multiselect) and by date (daterange filter).
+Visualization of Activity list defined as widget block.
+It shows activities related to the entity record, currently being viewed, in a single list with ability to filter by activity type (multiselect) and date (daterange filter).

-The most important details of the activity is shown by default, but you have access to the full activity record.
-Only a limited number of records displayed by default, sorted by update date in descending order.
+Each activity row shows base information about itself: type of activity, who and when have created and update it, also you have access to the full activity record via "expand" action.
+By default is displayed 25 records, sorted by update date in descending order.
 The limitation and sorting can be changed in [UI](#configuration) .

-The widget currently displayed in "Record activities" placeholder at view pages of entities witch was configured as receiver of activities.
+The widget currently displayed in "Record activities" placeholder block on an entities view page.

 **Example UI within contact page**
 ![An example of widget](./Resources/doc/example.png)